How to extend your Wi-Fi outdoors

 Basically, you set your 5GHz band to wireless bridge mode and the 2.4GHz band to access point mode.
 This makes your 5GHz band a dedicated backhaul link to the router and allows your outdoor devices to connect via 2.4GHz.
 This setup limits your speed a little but you should still be able to take full advantage of your 2.4GHz bandwidth.
 I even spoke with technical support at EnGenius and they were super helpful getting my system set up.

 Some wired access points use a Power over Ethernet (PoE) injector adapter that you plug into an outlet indoors near your router.
 You then just have a single outdoor Ethernet cable that you can bury or run overhead.
-I would only recommend this option to more tech-savvy individuals.
+I would only recommend this option to the more tech-savvy among you.

 Mesh Wi-Fi systems are easier, more expensive